jpgorman/react-append-to-body/README.md

 # React higher order component append to body

 [React] Higher order component that allows you to attach components to the DOM outside of the main app.
+Supports __React 16__ and __React 15__  and less, so works with and without ReactDOM.createPortal.

 [react]: https://facebook.github.io/react/